engag1ng/stock-simulation/README.md

 4. Make improvements to the documentation.

 ## 📃 License
-This project GNU GPLv3 licensed.
+This project is GNU GPLv3 licensed.
 Please have a look at the LICENSE.md for more information.

 ## 🗨️ Contact
 Please contact me under constantin.reinhold@gmx.net